Rick Joyner: Controversy

-Joyner is a promoter of the Seven Mountain of Influence Theology, which advocates the need for Christians to be involved in leadership in the seven spheres of cultural influence.
-Joyner promotes the ministry of Lance Wallnau who teaches on the 7 Mountains of Influence Theology.
-MorningStar Ministries carries a long list of materials by Wallnau.
+Joyner is a promoter of the dominionist theology known as the Seven Mountain Mandate or Seven Mountains of Influence, which advocates the need for Christians to be involved in leadership in the seven spheres of cultural influence.
+Joyner promotes the ministry of Lance Wallnau who teaches on the Seven Mountains theology; MorningStar Ministries carries a long list of materials by Wallnau.

 In March 2021, Joyner urged Christians to own weapons to prepare for what he believes will be an inevitable civil war in the United States against those who he says stole the 2020 presidential election from the Republicans.

 In popular culture

-In April 2013, Joyner and his daughter, Anna Jane Joyner, a climate change activist, participated in the Showtime documentary Years of Living Dangerously, a 9-part series focused on climate change.
+In April 2013, Joyner and his daughter, Anna Jane Joyner, a climate leader and founder of Good Energy, participated in the Showtime documentary Years of Living Dangerously, a nine-part series focused on climate change.
 In the fourth episode, celebrity Ian Somerhalder follows Anna Jane as she tries to persuade her father, a climate change denier, to change his mind about global warming.

 Personal life

-Rick and his wife, Julie, have five children: Anna, Aaryn, Amber, Ben, and Sam.
+Rick and his wife, Julie, have five children: Anna Jane, Aaryn, Amber, Ben, and Sam.
 All of his children disagree with his political views.